tikv/rfcs/text/0101-new-scale-control-model-based-on-IO-size.md

 Due to the need to prevent too many snapshot tasks on the instance, a new limit needs to be added, which may cause the execution priority of the scheduler to change, resulting in a small number of scheduling.

 ## Question
-1. How about removing the store limit?
-The store limiter mainly has the following functions that cannot be replaced:
-- Limit the operator generating speed, which can be limited by adjusting the tikv snapshot related parameters later.
-- The second highest (lowest) score store can still be scheduled.
-This mechanism can effectively promote the fairness of scheduling.
-- Remove too many peers from the same store can bring major compaction, which affect the cluster performance.

 ## Unresolved questions